CrunchyData/postgres-operator/hugo/content/Security/install-postgres-operator-rbac-kubernetes.md

 ---
-title: "Installation of PostgreSQL Operator RBAC on Kubernetes Cluster"
+title: "Installation of PostgreSQL Operator RBAC"
 date:
 draft: false
 weight: 7
 ---

-## Installation of PostgreSQL Operator RBAC on Kubernetes Cluster
+## Installation of PostgreSQL Operator RBAC

 Install the requisite PostgreSQL Operator RBAC resources, *as a Kubernetes cluster admin user*,  by running a Makefile target: